 "In reviewing the police or security work during the year 1950, Lo Jui-ching, Minister of Public Security, reported that during the first 10 months of 1950, 664 special service cases and 9 cases of international espionage had been unearthed, and 13,812 special agents had been arrested in the whole country, and that a large number of these agents had been severely suppressed."

-The open task is based upon laws and directives; however, it also involves the prevention of anti-communist movements and the suppression of counterrevolutionaries.
-The distinction between these 2 tasks is arbitrary.
-After the Census of 1953, the results of the census are used to control and organize the people.
-Every household possesses a census record book containing information such as names, gender, occupation, family status, political affiliations, and personal connections.
+of 1953, the results of the census we used to control and organize the people.
+Every household possessed a census record book containing information such as names, gender, occupation, family status, political affiliations, and personal connections.
 Due to the Communist Party's previous criticisms of the Nationalist government's control mechanisms, they opted not to introduce personal identity cards.
 Instead, a residence card was allocated to the head of the household.
 Nevertheless, this didn't exempt individual residents from being monitored by the 'census police' within the household.
-Consisting of 3 to 11 members of the CCP, public security committees oversee the monitoring of individuals categorized under special census, including former members of the Nationalist Government, GMD affiliates, journalists, lawyers, physicians, and individuals identified as wealthy landowners.
-These individuals are subject to multiple visits throughout the day.

-"A regulation from 1952 mentions the existence of a complete network of police stations and substations in the Northern Chinese Administrative Region.118 Most of the small, Japanese-style ‘police boxes’ at the neighborhood level were expanded into precinct police stations which also performed some of the civil administrative duties of the former demarchs and phylarchs.119" The shortage of trained cadres compels the administration to employ former GMD officers (about 50% to 60%), the rest are former PLA soldiers.
-A division of 10.
-000 military police are dispatched to each province.
-During the early 1950s, the Chinese Communists addressed the inadequacies of the police system by establishing auxiliary security systems of three distinct types.
+During the early 1950s, the CCP addressed the inadequacies of the police system by establishing auxiliary security systems of three distinct types.
 These included civilian neighborhood groups modeled after Japanese practices in cities where the Japanese occupation had left suitable infrastructure, paramilitary militias following the Jiangxi Soviet style under the control of the PLA in rural areas, and permanent vigilante groups designed to replace various ad hoc campaign organizations in other regions.
-The militias, together with the military police, were the main enforcers of public security during the several campaigns between 1949-1952.

 See for further information on army Chapter 3